adelbarre/python-loggingdaemonrunner/README.rst

 An example of how to use the runner can be found in the example.py file.

-To run the example just run:
+To run the example:

   python example.py start

-To stop the process run:
+To stop the process:

   python example.py stop